 These fish are known to reach sizes in excess of 550lb but the average you will catch in the waters you can visit is 75lb, however, the current rod and reel record is at 232lbs.

 Where to catch Siamese Carp

 The Siamese Carp is a species that is predominantly found in Asia where it was known to inhabit the many rivers and lakes of Cambodia and Thailand.
 To target them now we would strongly recommend heading to a lake that is stocked with them and where they flourish and grow very large.
 One such lake is the world-famous Gillhams resort in Thailand.

 The fish in these waters grow very big so the right tackle is needed to tame them, which is available free of charge at the resort.
 These fish can still be very difficult to catch despite their large size and one of the best ways to target them is the method feeder cast to a tight spot.
 This will get a bed of bait laid out on the bottom and on your hook we would recommend either a fruit or shellfish based boilie/pop up as this is a proven Siamese carp catching method.
 You can watch our very own Peter Collingsworth discussing methods and tactics for trying to catch one of these beautiful species at Gillhams Resort on our Youtube Channel here.

-If you have any questions about our Carp fishing trips contact our experienced team who will be able to help with any questions you have.
+If you have any questions about our freshwater fishing trips, you can contact our experienced team at any time on 01603 407596 or by emailing directly to firstname.lastname@example.org who will be able to help with any questions you have.
 For those of you who want to see some action, you can find a great range of videos over on our Youtube Channel.